OctopusDeploy/blog/blog/2024-12/effective-devops-metrics/index.md

 ## Value in software delivery

-The primary value of software is whether it helps people achieve their objectives, but within technical teams, we tend to consider more localized versions of value.
+The primary value of software is whether it helps people achieve their objectives, but in technical teams, we tend to consider more localized versions of value.
 We need short-hop goals that help us see our progress, as the end-to-end system provides feedback too late to be helpful.

 We can use a simplified version of the [history of software delivery](https://octopus.com/devops/history/) to understand how our idea of value has changed.